Developing Autonomy in Language Learners

 • make your students part of the decision making about classroom activities

-The role of teacher in developing learner autonomy:
+The role of teacher in developing learner

 • model role